14. Approximate Minutes Reading (AMR): 8

 "Oh!
 Wow!
 Jake, that's unbelievable!"

 "So, with all of the improvements they've made, including all new paint, carpets, and, according to Twila, lots of replacements, like faucets and such, they're only charging us $220 a month!
-And its got two bedrooms and two bathrooms!"
+And it’s got two bedrooms and two bathrooms!"

 Donna would have been okay with anything Jake had found, but she grinned widely and leaned over and kissed him on the cheek.
 Then she talked about how things seemed to be working out so well and how excited she was to get there.